Supply arrangement for temporary help services in the National Capital Region

 1. Arrangement

-The supply arrangement (SA) covers the streams and categories described at the Temporary Help Services (THS) for the National Capital Region (NCR) webpage.
+The supply arrangement (SA) includes the streams and categories covered by the Temporary Help Services (THS) for the National Capital Region (NCR).

 2. Security requirements